itzg/docker-minecraft-bedrock-server/README.md

   - `1.13` : the latest version of 1.13
   - `1.14` : the latest version of 1.14
   - `1.16` : the latest version of 1.16
+  - otherwise any specific server version can be provided to allow for temporary bug avoidance, etc
 - `UID` (default derived from `/data` owner) : can be set to a specific user ID to run the bedrock server process
 - `GID` (default derived from `/data` owner) : can be set to a specific group ID to run the